neuroneural/brainbow/README.md

     - required

 - `--dir`
-    - name for the results directory within `results/` directory
+    - name for the directory where to save results
+    - **brain-paint** creates a directory `brain-paint-results`, where `dir` directory will be saved
     - can be nested (e.g., `final/most_final`)
     - default - current UTC time
 - `--sign`